 This time, when the air of this hit me, it took all of my family and loads of love to deliver what we have.
 Mid – eastern cuisine was the calling here, and Azerbaijan screamed on the top of its lungs, for what is heartier than deep, rich flavours entangled with years of history, heritage, and secrets to the making of a great cuisine?

 All hands on deck, the tips from Mommy, the skills from Dad and well, the critique from my sister, is all that has taken for making this amazing Azeri pilaf speckled with almonds, pistachios, cashews, sultanas, and pomegranate a hit!
-Running with dark flavours of various spices and served with what had to be the freshest tzatziki ever, I have to admit that too many cooks did not spoil the broth!
+Running with earthy flavours of various spices and served with what had to be the freshest tzatziki ever, I have to admit that too many cooks did not spoil the broth!
 A time well spent cooking together and a nice, homey meal has got me to the conclusion that, “Moments spent together are very much like spices.
 They are rare and difficult to master, but in the right amount can enhance life like nothing else can.”